Sudden cardiac arrest

 Prevention

 Keeping the heart healthy may help prevent sudden cardiac arrest.
-You can do this by:
+Take these steps:

 Genetic tests can be done to see if you have long QT syndrome, a common cause of sudden cardiac death.
 Check with your insurer to see if it is covered.
-If you have the long QT gene, your health care provider may recommend that other family members also be tested.
+If you have the long QT gene, your healthcare professional may recommend that other family members also be tested.

-If you have a known risk of cardiac arrest, your health care provider might recommend a heart device called an implantable cardioverter-defibrillator (ICD).
+If you have a known risk of cardiac arrest, your healthcare professional might recommend a heart device called an implantable cardioverter-defibrillator (ICD).
 The device is placed under your collarbone.

 You also might consider purchasing an automated external defibrillator (AED) for home use.
-Discuss this with your health care provider.
+Discuss this with your healthcare team.
 AEDs help reset the heart's rhythm when a person has sudden cardiac arrest.
 But they can be expensive and aren't always covered by health insurance.

 Diagnosis

 Sudden cardiac arrest happens suddenly and requires emergency medical care at a hospital.
 If the heart is quickly restored, survival is possible.
-When you are stable, health care providers at the hospital run tests to determine the cause.
+When you are stable, healthcare professionals at the hospital run tests to determine the cause.

 Tests

-Tests are done to help determine how well the heart pumps blood and to look for diseases that affect the heart.
+Tests are done to help learn how well the heart pumps blood and to look for diseases that affect the heart.

 Tests for sudden cardiac arrest often include:

-• Blood tests.
+- Blood tests.
 Certain heart proteins slowly leak into the blood after heart damage from a heart attack.
 Blood tests can be done to check for these proteins.
-Other blood tests are done to check levels of potassium, magnesium, hormones and other body chemicals that affect the heart's ability to work.
+Blood tests also are done to check levels of potassium, magnesium, hormones and other body chemicals that affect the heart's ability to work.

-• Electrocardiogram (ECG or EKG).
+- Electrocardiogram (ECG or EKG).
 This quick and painless test checks the electrical activity of the heart.
 Sensors, called electrodes, are attached to the chest and sometimes the arms and legs.
-An ECG can tell how fast or how slowly the heart is beating.
+An ECG can tell how fast or how slow the heart is beating.
 The test can show changes in the heartbeat that increase the risk of sudden death.

-• Echocardiogram.
+- Echocardiogram.
 Sound waves create images of the heart in motion.
 This test can show how blood flows through the heart and heart valves.
-It can show heart valve problems and heart muscle damage.
+It can show heart valve conditions and heart muscle damage.

-• Nuclear scan.
+- Nuclear scan.
 This test is usually done with a stress test.
-It helps see blood flow problems to the heart.
+It helps see changes in blood flow to the heart.
 Tiny amounts of radioactive material, called a tracer, are given by IV.
 Special cameras can see the radioactive material as it flows through the heart and lungs.

-• Cardiac catheterization.
-This test helps health care providers see blockages in the heart arteries.
+Cardiac catheterization.
+This test can show blockages in the heart arteries.
 A long, thin flexible tube called a catheter is inserted in a blood vessel, usually in the groin or wrist, and guided to the heart.
 Dye flows through the catheter to arteries in the heart.
 The dye helps the arteries show up more clearly on X-ray images and video.

 A treatment called balloon angioplasty can be done during this test to treat a blockage.
-If a blockage is found, the health care provider may treat place a tube called a stent to hold the artery open.
+If a blockage is found, the doctor may treat place a tube called a stent to hold the artery open.

 Treatment